 All-metal bindings weighing in under 102 grams?
 You betcha (they weight 101)!
-Designed for those folks looking for every edge in competition, the Plum 99 is the new pinnacle of race-binding minimalism.
-It also adds a new twist to the concept of adjustable release.
+Designed for those folks looking for every edge in competition, the Plum 99 is the updated pinnacle of race-binding minimalism.
+It also adds a twist to the concept of adjustable release.
 Choose from two lateral-release values (roughly 6 or 8) simply by changing the mounting-orientation of the heel.
 The forward release remains fixed in the middle and features a standard race-heel flap to cover the pins while skinning.
 Given its svelte nature, Plum recommends using the 99 for racing and training only.
 Skiers who weigh in over the 90kg/198lb recommended usage limit, or who plan on using their race bindings for non-race applications, can check out the Plum Race 120.

 - Innovative heel design lets you pick the release value according to the mounting orientation of the heel.

 - Aerospace aluminum chassis has been slimmed to an incredible 99 grams (3.5oz).

 - Toe lever easily switches between fully-locked uphill and unlocked-downhill modes.

 - Full lateral and forward release is compliant with ISMF specs for competition.